AmalVijayan/aws-mfa-profile/readme.txt

 Usage
 -----

-    Usage: aws-mfa-profile [OPTIONS]
+Usage: my-cli [OPTIONS] COMMAND [ARGS]...

-    eg. aws-mfa-profile --serial_number="arn:aws:iam::<id>:mfa/<user>" --parent_profile="<>" --auth_token="<>" --write_to_credentials=True

 Options:

+  --help  Show this message and exit.

+    Usage: my-cli awsmfa [OPTIONS]

+    eg. my-cli awsmfa --profile=<> --serial-number=arn:aws:iam::<id>:mfa/<user> --token=<> -P -profile-name=<new_profile_name>

+Options:
-  --parent_profile TEXT           The name of the profile to be used for
+  -p, --profile TEXT        The name of the profile to be used for creating
-                                  creating the mfa profile.
-Defaulted to the value set to AWS_PROFILE environment
+                            the mfa profile.
+Defaulted to the value set to
-                                  variable. eg. profile-mfa
+                            AWS_PROFILE environment variable.
-  --serial_number TEXT            The value is either the serial number for a
+  -s, --serial-number TEXT  The value is either the serial number for a
-                                  hardware device (such as GAHT12345678 ) or an Amazon Resource Name (ARN) for a virtual device (such as
+                            hardware device (such as GAHT12345678 ) or an
+                            Amazon Resource Name (ARN) for a virtual device
-                                  arn:aws:iam::123456789012:mfa/user
+                            (such as arn:aws:iam::123456789012:mfa/user
                             [required]
-  --auth_token TEXT               The multidig pin provided by the MFA device,
+  -t, --token TEXT          The multidigit pin provided by the MFA device.
+                            [required]
-                                  if the trust policy of the role being assumed requires MFA.  [required] --display BOOLEAN               The directory path of the aws profile eg.
+  -c, --config-path TEXT    The directory path of the aws profile eg.
                             /home/user/.aws or C:\Users\user\.aws
-  --write_to_credentials BOOLEAN  If set to True will append the generated
+  -P, --persist             If set, an aws profile is created and appended to
+                            the aws credentials file. --profile-name option is required with --persist option.
+Profile existing
+                            with the same name will be updated.
-                                  profile to the aws credentials file --config_path TEXT              The directory path of the aws profile eg.
+  -n, --profile-name TEXT   The name for the new aws profile to be created.
-                                  /home/user/.aws or C:\Users\user\.aws
+                            Profile existing with the same name will be updated.
+NOTE: This argument is mutually inclusive with persist
   --help                    Show this message and exit.